First Nations events and reconciliation action - ballarat

 NATIONAL DAY OF HEALING (SORRY DAY)

-FREE CRAFTnCUPPA at the LIBRARY
+CRAFTnCUPPA at the LIBRARY and BADAC

 The City of Ballarat invite one and all to join in Sorry Day activities, Craft and Cuppa